 Alamitos Bay and the Second Clubhouse

-Groundbreaking for the current clubhouse was held on June 1, 1960, and dedication ceremonies held on December 16, 1960.
-The Club was now positioned to expand rapidly and gain the recognition and stature that it now has within the worldwide yachting community.
+Groundbreaking for the current clubhouse on Appian Way was held on June 1, 1960, and dedication ceremonies were December 16, 1960.
+The club was now positioned to expand rapidly and gain the recognition and stature it now enjoys within the worldwide yachting community.

-As the Club moves into the 21st century the membership stands at 1000 regular members.
-The membership thrives on the constant activities that the Club provides for the members that range from racing, yachting, fishing, diving, swimming, social and our youth programs.
+LBYC membership stands at 1,000 regular members.
+It thrives on the constant activities provided for the members that include racing, yachting, fishing, diving, swimming, social programs and youth activities.

-Of all the activities available to members, the youth activities are the most active.
-Sailing and swimming lessons for the little ones, swim team meets and regattas for the competitive child provide a solid learning and teambuilding experience in the aquatic environment.
+Of all the activities available to members, the youth programming is perhaps the most popular.
+Sailing and swimming lessons for little ones, swim team meets and regattas for competitive children all provide solid learning and teambuilding experiences in the aquatic environment.

 As LBYC moves forward, current and future leaders will balance tradition and value with change to meet the needs of its members.
 In addition to the 50th anniversary of Congressional Cup, this year LBYC celebrate its 85th anniversary and is positioning itself for continued success.